-One of the men – after focusing a little harder Howard guessed it was Bill – squatted down beside Howard.
+One of the men – after focusing a little harder Howard guessed maybe Bill – squatted down beside Howard.

 “There is one final bit though which some people find slightly scary and it’s this.
-We have to seatbelt you to the chair and restrain your wrists, because some clients tend to thrash around a bit as the emotional overlay gets cleared, and it can get in the way.
+Some clients start to thrash around a bit as the emotional overlay gets cleared, and it can get in the way of our work.
+So we have to seatbelt you to the chair and restrain your wrists, for your safety and ours.
 But it’s okay, we’ll give you this little gadget here to press if you are really worried, and it will release the restraints.
 And of course you can always call out.
 Let’s give it a try.”

 Bill positioned Howard’s hands on the arm of the chair and flicked a switch; two metal rings snapped firmly about his wrists.
-Howard felt a little uneasy, but when he pressed the button on the gadget he had been given the clasps sprang back, leaving him free to move.
+Howard felt fear sting in his chest, but when he pressed the button the clasps sprang back, leaving him free to move.

 Bill smiled.
 “All good?”

-Bill repositioned Howard’s hands on the arm of the chair, flicked the switch, and he watched bemused as the two metal rings closed about his wrists again.
-Ben leant over and fixed a seatbelt about his chest which held him firmly back in the chair.
+Bill repositioned Howard’s hands on the arm of the chair.
+He flicked the switch, and Howard watched from a bemused distance as the two metal rings closed about his wrists again.
+He could make out Ben’s form as he leant over and fixed a seatbelt about Howard’s chest which held him tightly in the chair.

-“This is very James Bond,” said Howard, looking up at the two men.
+“This is very James Bond,” said Howard, looking up at the two men groggily.

 “Or alien invasion,” said Ben.

-“What, like you’d rip your faces off and reveal your true identities?” said Howard, smiling.
+Howard giggled.
+“What, like you’d rip your faces off and reveal your true identities?” he said.

 “Like the conspiracy theory we mentioned before?” said Ben.
 “Alien shape shifters creating an army of automatons for a new world order!”